RP

 Prep what will slow you down

-Use this first method cue as the setup point: Toss the shredded red cabbage with 1 tablespoon of lime juice and a pinch of salt.
+Start with this setup step: Toss the shredded red cabbage with 1 tablespoon of lime juice and a pinch of salt.

 Before serving